"Do you have a comment, question, suggestion,

 Additionally the Office serves as the Compliance Office for the Dracut Public Schools for many State and Federal Regulations including IDEA, Section 504 and Title IX.

-If you have any questions, please feel free to contact us at 978-957-4633, or by sending an email to John E. Mara, Director of Student Services at: Director of Student Services
+If you have any questions, please feel free to contact us at 978-957-4633, or by sending an email to Richard Whitehead, Director of Student Services at: Director of Student Services

 Staff in the Student Services Office